autism-research-centre/NGSpy/README.md

 # PIPELINE Structure

-The pipeline has the following structure:
+The pipeline consists of several stages described as follows.

     0. CONVERT
         - Converting bam files (provided by the sequencing platform/company) into paired-end fastq files